Thousands of people take the plunge every year and transform their dusty, barely-used garages into beautiful living spaces.

 Setting up plumbing and sewage for your new space becomes a more complex issue when you have a private septic system.
-Your home’s septic system was originally sized for your home.
-It’s entirely possible that local building codes may deem your existing septic tank capacity as inadequate if you want to add additional bedrooms, bathrooms, and or kitchens.
+Your home’s septic system was initially sized for your home.
+Local building codes may deem your existing septic tank capacity as inadequate if you want to add additional bedrooms, bathrooms, and or kitchens.

-Your new garage apartment may require you to upgrade your septic tank capacity from 750 gallons to 12o0 gallons or larger.
-Your builder can help you to determine if your new apartment will require a septic tank upgrade in accordance with local building codes.
+Your new garage apartment may require upgrading your septic tank capacity from 750 gallons to 12o0 gallons or larger.
+Your builder can help you to determine if your new apartment will require a septic tank upgrade following local building codes.

 Choosing a Contractor to Convert a Garage Into an Apartment

-A single or 2 car garage apartment conversion can add significant value to your property over time.
-For those who want to earn rental income, no investment beats a garage conversion.
+A single or two-car garage apartment conversion can add significant value to your property over time.
+No investment beats a garage conversion for those who want to earn rental income.
 A garage already has a foundation, walls, roof, and wiring in most cases.
 Many homeowners break even on their investment after five years of steady rental occupancy.

 Summing it up

 In this modern age of Airbnb and remote work environments, people are trying to get more out of their living spaces.
-A garage apartment conversion is a great investment.
+A garage apartment conversion is an excellent investment.
 You’ll need an experienced builder who can manage your project well, from acquiring appropriate permits to installing the final fixtures.

 Latest posts by Anthony Ferrara (see all)